Canker Sore on Tongue

 It can be argued that the worst place in the mouth to have a canker sore is on the tongue.
 The tongue sees the most action and does the most work in the mouth by sensing taste, directing food and receiving sensations of touch.
 A canker sore on tongue makes doing any of these things misery.
 There are a few specific causes that create a canker sore on the tongue.
 Some are avoidable, some are not.
 They are:

-- Physical injury to the tongue via biting, chewing, using toothpicks or vigorous tooth brushing.
+- Injury to the tongue from biting, chewing, etc.

 Canker Sore Symptoms